 Gifts between spouses and marital property

 Gifts between spouses, or gifts to the survivor, are a means of enhancing the rights of one's spouse in the succession.
-Such gifts may be envisaged regardless of the couple's matrimonial property regime, even if the couple own their property separately, and may be advantageous, even if there are no children.
 A gift between spouses is an excellent way to protect one's spouse.
 Ask your notaire for further information.

 What does a gift between spouses consist of?